 If your mornings start with stress, what's one small practice you could build that would make a positive impact?
 Is there an existing habit that perpetuates disconnection that could be shifted or removed?

+I love and appreciate hearing from you!
 Send me a reply and let me know about your own self-discoveries and rituals!